datagrok/subcommander/README.md

 ## Other tools like this one

 There are many tools that accomplish something similar.
 This is my defense against accusations of [NIH Syndrome][].
 Here is a comparison of similar tools I have found, and the reason why I created this instead of using them.

+* [37signals/sub](https://github.com/37signals/sub): This tool adopts many of the same principles as Subcommander, such as language-agnosticism.
+I discovered it months after I had written Subcommander.
+You might consider it if you prefer its license or architecture.
+There's a good introduction in this blog post: [Automating with convention: Introducing sub](http://37signals.com/svn/posts/3264-automating-with-convention-introducing-sub])

+Others:

+* [jwmayfield/fn](https://github.com/jwmayfield/fn) a "personalization of 37signals/sub"
 * [Wayne E. Seguin's BDSM](https://bdsm.beginrescueend.com/): Too complex, no context discovery(?), nsfw docs make my eyes bleed.
+From the developer of [RVM](http://rvm.io/).
 * [anandology/subcommand](https://github.com/anandology/subcommand): Requires commands to be implemented in Python.
 * [jds/clik](https://github.com/jds/clik): Requires commands to be implemented in Python.
 * [rkumar/subcommand](https://github.com/rkumar/subcommand): Requires commands to be implemented in Ruby.